 IV.
 Elective Course(s) in English Language Arts to Total 50 Quarter Credits (or equivalent):

 Additional approved course(s) the areas above (courses that focus on English language learners, gender studies, cultural studies, media and film studies, communications, journalism, and drama are especially recommended) so as to achieve at least 50 quarter credits (approximately 33 credits on the semester system).
 It is assumed that the literature course work above will contain works by women authors.
 When preparing themselves to teach English Language Arts, students are encouraged to pursue additional literature courses in women’s literature, gay/lesbian literature, multiethnic literature, cultural studies, and children's literature/literature for young adults.

-If you are seeking an evaluation of your course work toward these endorsement requirements, or if you'd like to meet with an English adviser to discuss your progress, please choose the appropriate link below:
+If you are seeking an evaluation of your course work toward these endorsement requirements, or if you'd like to meet with a HAS adviser to discuss your progress, please choose the appropriate link below: